-Feeding with B. lactis also resulted in a significant decrease of IL-6 and TNF-α protein production in the colon of recipient mice compared to the non-treated recipient mice (Figure ).
-Accordingly, phosphorylation of the transcription factors STAT-3 and p38, associated with the signaling pathways of these two cytokines, was also diminished by B. lactis feeding (Figure ).
+Feeding with B. lactis also resulted in a significant decrease of IL-6 and TNF-α protein production in the colon of recipient mice compared to the non-treated recipient mice (Figure 4A and C).
+Accordingly, phosphorylation of the transcription factors STAT-3 and p38, associated with the signaling pathways of these two cytokines, was also diminished by B. lactis feeding (Figure 4B and D).

 Effect of B. lactis on dendritic cell markers